Texas consumers have a new financial backstop to avoid electricity disconnection during the COVID-19 coronavirus quarantine.

 Who is eligible for the Texas COVID-19 Electricity Relief Plan?

-Residential customers that qualify for unemployment or that are low income qualify for the Texas COVID-19 Electricity Relief Plan.
+Residential customers that qualified for unemployment or that are low income qualify for the Texas COVID-19 Electricity Relief Plan.

 What documentation will I need to provide to prove my eligibility?